methermeneus/snippets/README.md

 * `void printbits (int input)` Print the actual bits of a variable.
 Currently overloaded for all basic integer types, but it works just as well with casting types of the same sizes (1, 2, 4, 8 bytes).
 Useful for debugging flags and masks.
+* `void pressAnyKey (void)` Allow user to press any key to continue.
+POSIX-only, probably terminal-only.

+##OTHER FILES:
+* `countdown.cpp`: Displays a countdown (provided as a command-line argument) in seconds in the center of a terminal screen.
+Just something I did to mess around with ANSI escapes in printf().
+Not even remotely a professional program, but I thought it was amusing enough to include.

 ##TODO:
 - [ ] Overload all int functions for all integer types